Marin County, California Probate

 Filing Fees and Court Costs in Marin County

-• Court filing fees in Marin County are set by the Marin County Superior Court in San Rafael and include the initial petition fee, fees for Letters Testamentary or Letters of Administration, and charges for certified copies of court orders.
+- Court filing fees at the Marin County Superior Court in San Rafael include the petition fee, Letters Testamentary, and certified copies.

 The Probate Process in Marin County